 Note: It is important that the container chosen has a thick enough sidewall for the activity to be effective and not confusing to the student.

 In a larger container filled to the brim with water, submerge the thermos and collect the overflowing water.
-OR In a larger container of water with a line drawn across it, submerge the thermos/mug and draw a second line across the water level.
+Or in a larger container of water with a line drawn across it, submerge the thermos/mug and draw a second line across the water level.

 Measure the amount of water that has overflowed or shifted using a measuring cup.